Tips to improve your LinkedIn profile

 10 trends that will change job hunting

-- Virtual reality.
-Job interviews will involve putting candidates through software simulations to see how they react in certain situations.
+Virtual reality They will see how candidates react in certain situations.

-- The gig boom.
-Companies are tending to hire independent contractors and freelancers instead of full-time employees.
+The gig boom Independent contractors and freelancers instead of full-time employees.

-- Artificial intelligence.
-Job searchers will be using automated learning, neuro-linguistic programming (NLP), bots and apps to classify candidates.
+Artificial intelligence Automated learning, neuro-linguistic programming (NLP), bots and apps to classify candidates.